core-coin/atoms-rs/crates/consensus/README.md

-# alloy-consensus
+# atoms-consensus

-Ethereum consensus interface.
+Core consensus interface.

-This crate contains constants, types, and functions for implementing Ethereum EL consensus and communication.
+This crate contains constants, types, and functions for implementing Core EL consensus and communication.
 This includes headers, blocks, transactions, [EIP-2718] envelopes, [EIP-2930], [EIP-4844], and more.